lesliemw/Dcentralized_Banking_App/README.md

 <img width="463" alt="Screenshot 2023-08-03 at 18 53 01" src="https://github.com/lesliemw/Dcentralized_Banking_App/assets/114259884/3c804f6a-0fcc-45e8-b3f3-2a4430025b7a">

 **As this was done as part of a bootcamp, the Motoko code was written by following along with my tutor.
-However, the vast majority of the Javascript was written by me (there were a few palces where I needed help to integrate the Motoko with the Javascript.**
+However, the vast majority of the Javascript was written by me (there were a few places where I needed help to integrate the Motoko with the Javascript.**